eutiagovski/amex-default-predicition/README.md

 ![image](https://user-images.githubusercontent.com/74082359/175775987-a2dd7449-0592-417e-8dac-4320bb2de0c6.png)

 In this scenario, we have expenses, payments, balance, risk and delinquency variables distributed in numerical and categorical variables.

-We will be calculating the difference of days between each statement, stating by count how many different statements we have for each unique id.
+In this step, we will be looking for patterns, correlations between variables, the amount of missing variables and putting together some theories.

+One theory is that the date column is perhaps the most important of all.
+This is because we have more than one row for each customer_ID, and this leads us to calculate the difference between dates for the same id, and then get a variety of information, such as, the difference in days between each statement, the number of rows each id has related.

+And finally we'll be looking for the correlation between these values and the final target variable.

 More detais of this step can be found at: https://github.com/eutiagovski/amex-default-predicition/blob/main/data-exploring/Amex_Default_Data_Exploring.ipynb